Britain's 'kitchen sink' cinema finds dark new twist

 “You buy the crazier elements by giving the audience more realism,” the director told British television cinema channel Film4.

-“If they start to believe that they’re in a world that’s documentary and real when those things come along, they don’t question them as much as if it starts off really stylized.”
+“If they start to believe that they’re in a world that’s documentary and real when those things come along, they don’t question them as much as if it starts off really stylised.”

 Like McQueen, a visual artist whose “12 Years a Slave” is seen by critics as a leading contender for this year’s Best Picture Oscar, Wright’s film is influenced more by a combination of visual and audio impulses than by other films.